oslabs-beta/deckhand/README.md

 - **No vendor lock-in:** We'll deploy directly to your linked cloud provider, so you can involve Deckhand as much or as little as you'd like, and take back the wheel at any time.

+## Features

+Behind the scenes, Deckhad abstracts away all the work of setting up a Kubernetes cluster, including:

+- Setting up VPCs, subnets, route tables, security groups, and gateways
+- Provisioning an EKS cluster and installing all the necessary add-ons
+- Spinning up EC2 instances as nodes in the cluster
+- Implementing an EFS for volume storage
+- Dockerizing Github repos and pushing to ECR
+- Pulling down Docker Hub images
+- Scanning images for necessary environmental variables and exposed ports, guiding the user to add them to their configurations
+- Generating YAML files for deployments, services, configmaps, secrets, persistent volume claims, and ingresses
+- Applying all the YAML files to your cluster
+- Obtaining a public url for your app
+- Automating the entire teardown process with a single click

 ## Getting Started

 ### Run Locally